Students in the Master of Arts in East Asian Studies program engage in the interdisciplinary study of China, Japan and/or Korea.

 - Students typically complete the program within two years

-- Students complete a capstone research paper or thesis in the final year
+- Students complete a capstone research paper in the final year

 - Prepare to enter a new profession in the diplomatic corps, law, education, journalism, consulting or business